stealthbananarama/scripts/README.md

 # garc.ps1
 This is a powershell script that backups files from gDrive and stores them in a compressed archive locally.

+# user_highest_du.py
+Prints the name of the user with the highest home directory usage along with their home directory disk usage